replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

 ![Log In](img/admin-console-login.png)

-Until this point, this server is just running Docker, Kubernetes, and the kotsadm containers.
+Until this point, this server is just running Kubernetes and the kotsadm containers.
 The next step is to upload a license file so KOTS can validate which application is authorized to be deployed.
 Use the license file we downloaded earlier.

 Click the Upload button and select your `.yaml` file to continue, or drag and drop the license file from a file browser.